Most frequent questions and answers

 Yes and no. In order for your student loan to be discharged with your consumer proposal (and with a bankruptcy for that matter), your period study end date PSED, meaning the last day you were in school, needs to be a minimum of 7 years prior to the date of filing your proposal.
 You may also have multiple PSED’s if you went back to school later and used a second student loan.
 This could mean that your first student loan qualifies to be discharged with a proposal but the second loan doesn’t, so you would see some benefit in this situation.
 Further to that, if your student loan does not qualify and is non-dischargeable, your student loan account can still be listed in your proposal and this can help somewhat.
 By that I mean, your student loan account will still receive a part of the proceeds from your proposal, helping to pay down the loan, while the remaining consumer and tax debt will be discharged.

-A credit counsellor is a company or organization that receives funding from your creditors.
+A credit counsellor is a company or organization who may receive funding from your creditors.
 Their role is that of attempting a basic consolidation of debts.
 There may still be interest incurred on the debts, and they often have a fee.
-So, the consumer still ends up paying back more than they owe, yet still receives the same rating on their credit bureau as a consumer proposal.
+So, the consumer ends up paying back more than they owe, yet still receives the same rating on their credit bureau as a consumer proposal.
 The challenges with this program are a few.
-1. The creditors are not obligated to partake.
+1. The creditors are never obligated to partake.
 Some may opt in, and some may opt out.
 2. There is no legal protection for the debtor.
 Meaning that creditors could still pursue the debtor.
 3. The plan provided doesn’t usually improve cash flow all that much.
 This tends to be a problem, seeing as people do not usually seek a solution to their debt challenges until their cash flow is greatly restricted due to servicing their debts.
-And finally, as mentioned above, the impact on your credit rating is the same as a consumer proposal.
+4. And finally, as mentioned above, the impact on your credit rating is the same as a consumer proposal.

 That is a great question.
 The answer could be exhaustive, so this is an attempt to keep it short.
 An individual who files a first time bankruptcy in Canada would be in bankruptcy for a minimum of 9 months, but for many it would actually 21 months and their income will be monitored monthly.
 The reason for the income monitoring is so that the Licensed Insolvency Trustees (LIT) can determine the portion of the bankrupt’s income that should be paid into the bankrupt’s estate.
 In other words, the more you make, the more you pay.
 In saying that, if you do not make your bankruptcy payments, the bankruptcy trustee has the lawful right to garnish your wages and oppose your discharge or, “release” from bankruptcy.
 If someone were to file a second time bankruptcy in Canada, the minimum time frame to complete the bankruptcy becomes 24 months, and many would be in bankruptcy for 36 months.
 The same requirement of income monitoring applies for a second time bankrupt.
 What is more, is that a second time bankruptcy in Canada will remain on an individual’s credit bureau for 14 years after discharge.
 16-17 years respectively.
 There are numerous other changes as well.
 But in short, the changes to the Bankruptcy and Insolvency Act (BIA) which took effect in September 2009 has made bankruptcy, in many cases, much more expensive and quite extensive for the individual going bankrupt.